azimuth-cloud/azimuth-tenant-config/docs/standalone-quickstart.md

 # Add the new origin remote and push the initial commit
 git remote add origin <repourl>
 git push -u origin main

+# Merge the changes from this branch into your fork's main
+git merge upstream/feat/crossplane-support
 ```

 Create tenancies by running